Indezine Logo

 Figure 1: Header and Footer button

-3. This brings up the Header and Footer dialog box, as shown in Figure 2.
+3. Doing so brings up the Header and Footer dialog box, as shown in Figure 2, below.
 Make sure that you access the Slide tab within this dialog box.
 Select the Slide number check-box, as shown highlighted in red within Figure 2.
-Now choose any of these options:

 Figure 2: Header and Footer dialog box

-9. You can also choose the Don't show on title slide check-box (highlighted in blue within Figure 2, above) to disable the visibility of slide number on the title slide, the first slide in a presentation.
+10. You can also choose the Don't show on title slide option, as shown highlighted in red within Figure 2, above, to disable the visibility of slide number on the title slide.
+Typically, the first slide in a presentation and all other slides based on the Title layout.

 Back